knservis/kinesis-s3-persister/README.md

 1. It creates a fat jar using maven.
 2. You can pass an s3 URI (s3://my-bucket/config.properties) for the config.
 3. You can build it into a docker container.

+As it stands now, the persister will read every message as a single string and wirte it out to S3.